Nano Transport Research Group (NTRG)

 *Conflict of Interest Statement

 This website pertains to my academic work and related research group and campus community activities.
 Separately, I occasionally provide private consulting and am also co-founder of a company (SolGrapH Inc.) that is involved with solar-thermal material synthesis.
-These activities fall outside the scope of this website, which is neither intended nor represented as any type of commercial product or promotion.
+These non-academic activities fall outside the scope of this website, which is neither intended nor represented as any type of commercial product or promotion.

 — TSF